voldemortX/pytorch-auto-drive/README.md

 Fast probability map to poly line conversion, modulated (borrowed) mIOU & pixel acc calculation, "poly" learning rate schedule, basic input loading, transformations and visualizations, also tests of mixed precision training and tensorboard logging. **And you do not need matlab to test on CULane.**

-And models from this repo is faster (also better or at least similar) than the official implementations and other implementations out there.
+And models from this repo are faster to train and often have better performance than other implementations.

 ## Supported datasets: